Fauci expects COVID-19 vaccines for kids in late-2021, sees need for booster shot

-The United States earlier this month cleared the way for the use of the COVID-19 vaccine from Pfizer Inc (PFE.N) and partner BioNTech SE in adolescents aged 12 and above. read more
+The United States earlier this month cleared the way for the use of the COVID-19 vaccine from Pfizer Inc and partner BioNTech SE in adolescents aged 12 and above.

 Fauci also noted the need for a COVID-19 booster shot within a year or so after getting the primary shot.